onfido/onfido-ios-sdk/README.md

       case OnfidoFlowError.versionInsufficient:
         // This happens when you are using an older version of the iOS SDK and trying
         // to access a new functionality from workflow.
-You can fix this by updating the SDK case OnfidoFlowError.motionUnsupported:
+You can fix this by updating the SDK
-        // This happens when the device does not support the Motion product and no fallback capture method has been configured

       default: // necessary because of Swift
     }